angelalopezcardona/angelalopezcardona.github.io/_news/announcement_1.md

 ---

-Started PhD at the Universitat Politècnica de Catalunya
+Started PhD at the Universitat Politècnica de Catalunya (UPC) in Barcelona, Spain.